 Call transfer time

-Indicates the time at which the call transfer service was invoked during the call.
+Indicates the time at which the call transfer service is invoked during the call.
 The invocation time is shown using the UTC/GMT time zone.

 Represents the E.164 number of the user generating a CDR.
-If the user has no number assigned to them, then their extension will be displayed instead.
+If the user has no number assigned to them, then their extension is displayed instead.

 Local call ID

 A unique identifier that’s used to correlate CDRs and call legs with each other.
-This ID is used in conjunction with:
+This ID is used with:

 • Remote call ID—To identify the remote CDR of a call leg.